CoBrALab/optimized_antsMultivariateTemplateConstruction/README.md

         --debug, --no-debug: Debug mode, print all commands to stdout (off by default) --dry-run, --no-dry-run: Dry run, don't run any commands, implies debug (off by default)
 ```

+### Outputs

+Two-level DBM processing produces two types of outputs, `overall` DBM files,
+which encode the entire voxel-wise difference between the original input scan and
+the final second-level average, and `resampled-dbm` which encode the within-subject
+change, with voxel-wise correspondence at the population level.
+The `resampled-dbm`
+outputs are typically what is used for longitudinal analysis.

+`dbm` directories are created within each `${output_dir}/firstlevel/subject_${N}` directory, as well as in the `${output_dir}/secondlevel` directory for the within-level computation of needed intermediates.
+DBM outputs intended for analysis at the second level are produced at `${output_dir}/secondlevel/{overall-dbm,resampled-dbm}/jacobian/{full,relative}/smooth` with naming according to the original input scans.

 ### Classical DBM